marcy-terui/lambda-interactive/README.md

-Run the bash shell interactively on Lambda Custom Runtime via ngrok
+Run the bash shell interactively on Lambda Custom Runtime
 ======

 # Requirements